Encryptoid/lem-lister/README.md

   - dir-column
   - isearch-column

 The current list of core listers are below.
 Feel free to add contribute more if they would be useful.
-I have no yet added some simple ones like one for grep, etc.
+I have not yet added some simple ones like for grep'ing, etc.

 #### file-lister
 Description: Allows storing a list of files.